 For many Americans who have come to distrust the corporate media, social media provide an alternative venue for the circulation of news, much of it also fake, but without the filtering system that protects consumers of CNN, MSNBC, the New York Times, and other outlets from exposure to information that lacks the neocon imprimatur.
 The neocon pundits such as David Frum or Jim Sciutto are hyperactive on Twitter, attempting to drown out opposing views, but nothing beats the prospect of simply silencing the nonconformists.

-Meanwhile, in my own case, I have found that attempting to communicate with Twitter about my suspension is a Kafkaesque proposition.
-It appears to me that all responses to my queries have been automated, and the AI hordes which I imagine Twitter uses for this purpose are clearly confused, since they keep sending me notifications in which they congratulate me for having turned myself in.
+Meanwhile, in my own case, I had found that attempting to communicate with Twitter about my suspension is a Kafkaesque proposition.
+It appeared to me that all responses to my queries had been automated, and the AI hordes which I imagine Twitter uses for this purpose were clearly confused, since they kept sending me notifications in which they congratulated me for having turned myself in.

 To celebrate Independence Day, Twitter sent me an update to my case on July 4.
-Apparently I am no longer accused of violating Twitter’s rules on hateful conduct.
-Now I am violating Twitter’s Terms of Service.
+Apparently I was no longer accused of violating Twitter’s rules on hateful conduct.
+Instead, I was violating Twitter’s Terms of Service.
 I was looking forward to finding out how I did that.

-Since my tweet cannot be credibly found in violation of Twitter’s hateful conduct rules, I am going to assume here that the person(s) who complained against me has enough political juice that Twitter took action against me without a plausible rationale, and is now engaged in a bit of CYA with the new “Terms of Service violation” approach.
+Since my tweet cannot be credibly found in violation of Twitter’s hateful conduct rules, I am going to assume here that the person(s) who complained against me had enough political juice that Twitter took action against me without a plausible rationale, and subsequently engaged in a bit of CYA with the “Terms of Service violation” approach.